cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      --------------------------------------------
 a) All user-specific parameters are stored in the local user-specific registry (including the files lastly opened or the algorithm options you changed):

-b) If the user wants to create (or change) files from within CrypTool in multi-user systems like Windows XP, then he needs writing access for the appropriate target directory (or for the appropriate files).
+b) If the user wants to create (or change) files from within CrypTool in multi-user systems like Windows 7, then he needs write access for the appropriate target directory (or for the appropriate files).
    If this does not work, the user normally gets a warning.
-   Writing access is explicitly necessary for only two directories:
+   Write access is explicitly necessary only for two directories:
    - the default Windows directory for temporary files (TEMP) for the cry*.* files,
    - the sub-directory "CrypTool\pse", where the created asymmetric keys